top of page

 Book series main page

-For all questions about and submissions of chapter proposals, please contact the corresponding editor(s) mentioned in the call.
+For all questions about and submissions of chapter proposals, please contact the corresponding editor(s) mentioned in their respective call.

 bottom of page